 1) A reminder of the rule.
+Appendix I - Playground Ladder

-2)Time out bench
+2) Time out bench

-3)Green slip Name: Year: What happened?
-Image: Comparison of the second secon
+3)Green slip What happened?
+What were you thinking when it happened?

-4) Sent to Head Teacher and loss of EVERGREEN.
+4) Sent to Head Teacher and loss of

+EVERGREEN.
+Elitor S

 5)Parents informed